raphaelfbastos/dreu/logs/week-05.md

 ## Goals

-Read literature

-Meet with Panos
+- Meet with Panos

-Register for DWave course
+- Create these logs

 ## Approach and Implementation

-Summarized notes for meeting with Panos

-Registered for DWave course during the week of 07-20
+Prof. Tassiulas sent out a link for a DWave course that the team will be participating in during the week of 07-20.
+I registered for the course and am really looking forward to it.

-Meet with Panos on 07-08 from 9:30-10am
+I met with Panos on 07-08 from 9:30-10am.
+The meeting went very well, he thinks I am doing a good job with compiling and understanding literature.
+We will continue to look for papers and meet again sometime next week.
+I am going to look into some classical papers on power grid problems, hopefully I will find something that has not been deeply explored using quantum algorithms.

+I got the email about these logs just this last Friday, so these logs were created this week.
+This one is current and did not need to be backtracked.

 ## Results

-Continuing reading

-Thinking about possible applications
+- Continuing to search for literature
+- Meeting sometime towards the end of next week with Panos

 ## Notes